Beth Chapman Shares Photo Of Burt Reynolds Taken Three Weeks Ago

 A few weeks ago, Beth shared a solo shot of her and Burt from the pair’s time together at Bubba Fest.
 In the image, Beth said that Burt had stopped by to see her and Dog and it was the highlight of her day.

 As the Inquisitr reported earlier today, Reynolds passed away at the age of 82-years-old.
-At the time of his passing, he was in Jupiter, Florida where he suffered cardiac arrest.
+At the time of his passing, he was in Jupiter, Florida, where he suffered cardiac arrest.